dqops/dqo/docs/dqo-concepts/checks/partition-checks/partition-checks.md

 In DQO, the check is a data quality test, which consists of a [data quality sensor](../../sensors/sensors.md) and a [data quality rule](../../rules/rules.md).

-Partition checks measure data quality for each daily or monthly partition by creating a separate data quality score.
+Partition checks are designed to measure the data quality in partitioned data.
+In contrast to [monitoring checks](../monitoring-checks/monitoring-checks.md), partition checks produce separate monitoring results for each partition.
+There are two categories of partition checks: daily checks and monthly checks.

 The daily partition checks store the most recent sensor readouts for each partition and each day when the data quality check was run.
 This means that if you run check several times a day only the most recent readout is stored.
 The previous readouts for